Trappies/OptiEdit/README.md

 ## Demo

-You can try out the PixelProse Image Editor by visiting the [live demo](https://optiedit.netlify.app/).
+You can try out the OptiEdit Image Editor by visiting the [live demo](https://optiedit.netlify.app/).

 ## Installation

-To run the PixelProse Image Editor locally, follow these steps:
+To run the OptiEdit Image Editor locally, follow these steps:

 1. Clone the repository:
    ```bash